-Ilene Weintraub ‘02CC enters her eighth season at the helm of the Columbia women's tennis program in 2014-15.
+Ilene Weintraub ‘02CC too the helm of the Columbia women's tennis program in August 2002.
 Weintraub is the sixth head coach of women’s tennis in the 25-year history of the program at Columbia and has revitalized a program that won the first Ivy League title in 2013.

 The 2014 ITA Northeast Region Coach of the Year, Weintarub led the Lions to within one match of repeating as conference champions.
 Despite narrowly missing that feat, Columbia's overall 16-4 record and top-40 national ranking earned it the first at-large selection to the NCAA Tournament in program history.
 Individually, Weintraub coached four All-Ivy League selections, highlighted by singles and doubles first team selection Kanika Vaidya.